JuanCasado/websockets-/README.md

 #Websockets++
 Hello,
-i want to try websockets in c++ code!
+i want to make websockets in c++ code!